-With respect to full or substantial demolition, the existing potential for a 6month delay is not an adequate time period to allow for the exploration of alternatives to demolition.
-An 18-month time period is more common as recommended by the Massachusetts Historical Commission and is necessary to leverage discussions when major development projects propose the demolition of historic buildings.
+With respect to full or substantial demolition, the existing potential for a 6-month delay is not an adequate time period to allow for the exploration of alternatives to demolition.
+Municipalities are trending toward adoption of an 18-month time period as necessary to leverage discussions when major development projects propose the demolition of historic buildings.
+A recommendation to adopt a longer potential delay period is included later in this chapter in the section addressing bylaws.